Holomorphic Explosions: Main Extension Results of a Holomorphic Motion

-Then both $H$ and $G$ satisfies all the hypothesies in Theorem~\ref{thmextension}~except that the sets $E_H$ and $E_G$ are not connected.
-Moreover the function $H^e$ has a pole at $0$.
+Then both $H$ and $G$ satisfies all the hypotheses in Theorem~\ref{thmextension}~except that the sets $E_H$ and $E_G$ are not connected.
+Moreover, the function $H^e$ has a pole at $0$.
 Thus $H$ extends horizontally meromorphically, but not horizontally holomorphically to $\D$.
-That is $H$ does not satisfy the conclusion in Theorem~\ref{thmextension}.
-And $G$ does satisfy the conclusion of Theorem~\ref{thmextension}, but does not satisfy the conclusion of Complement~\ref{complementformofH}. \endrem
+That is, $H$ does not satisfy the conclusion of Theorem~\ref{thmextension}.
+However, $G$ does satisfy the conclusion of Theorem~\ref{thmextension}, but does not satisfy the conclusion of Complement~\ref{complementformofH}. \endrem